yuliyat29/CarProject/README.md

 University project

--CarProject is a simple web application that simulates a car dashboard.
+CarProject is a simple web application that simulates a car dashboard.
 It's implemented using HTML, CSS, and JavaScript to provide users with an interactive experience of controlling a virtual car.

 ## Features